joao-vitor-sr/nix_cfg/README.md

-# Nix Configuration
+# Nix Configration

-this is my personal nix configuration, so the purpose is not to be "popular", so there are things that just make sense for my personal use
+This is my personalized Nix configuration, tailored to suit my specific needs and preferences rather than aiming for widespread popularity.
+As a result, there are elements included that are specifically chosen for my individual use case.

-## Installation
+## Installation:
-to install just include the common.nix file, in your configuration.nix
+To set up, simply include the 'common.nix' file in your 'configuration.nix'."